-When was the last time you tracked how much money you spend on food in a month?
-I bet you’ll be surprised at how much you spend.
+When was the last time you tracked how much money you spent on food each month?
+I bet you’ll be surprised at what you find.

-According to the U.S. Department of Agriculture, the average family of 4 will spend anywhere from $560 per month if they are thrifty or all the way up to $1,200 per month if they get liberal with their food.
+According to the U.S. Department of Agriculture, the average family of 4 will spend anywhere from $560 per month if they are thrifty or up to $1,200 per month if they get liberal with their food.

-If you find yourself paying way too much for groceries each month you are not alone.
-I created this list of the best grocery store hacks because I want you to save money for the fun things in life.
+If you find yourself paying way too much for groceries each month, you are not alone.
+I created this list of my absolute favorite grocery store hacks because I want you to save money on food and spend it on the fun things in life, like extra family time.

 - 50 Genius Frugal Living Tips You Should Adopt To Save Money

 - 7 Of The Best Cash Envelope Wallets For Budgeting Your Money

 - 8 Of The Best Budget Planners You’ll Obsess Over In 2020